 Our Festival is unlike any other.
 It takes place in theatres and galleries, but also in living rooms, in alleyways, in bookshops and libraries, in restaurants and cafes, in the backseat of cars – anywhere you can imagine.
 By pushing boundaries and illuminating new thoughts and ideas, our Festival transforms not only our city’s places but its people too.
 Not many come out the same way they go in.

-Every year our Open Access program features 450+ events by Melbourne's most interesting (and independent) artists and community members across every possible artform imaginable.
-Big names stand-by-side with emerging artists and everyday citizens with something to say.
+The Melbourne Fringe Festival is Open Access – meaning all applications are accepted and anyone with something to say can put on a show.
+Every year our uncurated Open Access program features around 450 events by Melbourne’s most interesting (and independent) artists and community members across every possible artform imaginable.
+Through broadcasts and live streams, interactive virtual experiences and digital art, physically distant or in-theatre experiences… big names stand-by-side with emerging artists and everyday citizens with creative bones and a bright idea.

-The Fringe Hub is the epicentre of all things Fringe and features a bold program of events at Trades Hall.
+The Fringe Hub is the epicentre of the Festival and features a bold program of events at Trades Hall.
 Our legendary Club Fringe is our meeting place, our town hall, our city square (AKA the social heart of the Festival), a place for our community to gather for some eye-opening free performances.

 Our open access design exhibition – featuring furniture, homewares and sculptures – in which anyone can submit a piece, places the emphasis on impossibility over practicality – and has done for over 30 years.